Humpback chub

 The humpback chub's population in the Colorado has been reduced dramatically, primarily due to habitat loss, such as the construction of Glen Canyon Dam.
-The fish's status as an endangered species has inspired a number of costly and controversial management measures, such as altering the operation of Glen Canyon Dam and removal of non-native predators.
+The fish's status as an endangered species has inspired a number of management measures, such as altering the operation of Glen Canyon Dam and removal of non-native predators.

 Description

 The humpback chub has a streamlined body, with a concave skull on its dorsum.
 The caudal peduncle is thin and somewhat pencil-like but not greatly elongated, where the length of the caudle peduncle divided by length of head is less than 1.0.
 The head length divided by the caudal peduncle is less than 5.0.
 The scales are embedded deeply across the surface of the fish, especially on hump.
 The fins are large and curved, and the origin of the dorsal are about equidistant between the snout and caudal fin base.
 The mouth is inferior, and overhung by the snout.
 The pharyngeal arch is small, with a short lower ramus.